 The Sunset Strip

-West Hollywood’s Sunset Strip – home to the Viper Room, Whisky a Go Go, Chateau Marmont, and much more – has always been a prized home for rock stars of all artistic varieties.
-The Sunset Marquis has been their secret hangout.
-Haunted by legends past and present, the future of Sunset Marquis Hotel will continue to prove that tranquility and rock-and-roll are highly compatible.
+West Hollywood’s Sunset Strip – home to the Viper Room, Whisky a Go Go, Chateau Marmont, and many more – has always been a prized home for rock stars of all artistic varieties.
+The Sunset Marquis has apparently been their secret hangout.
+Haunted by legends past and present, the future of Sunset Marquis Hotel will continue to prove that tranquility and rock are highly compatible.